SKI is a complete TLS visibility solution. In this section we show a simple TLS visibility example using a

 Step 1: Run a FastKey Buffer¶

 Please see FastKey Buffer for details about the FastKey(TM) key buffer.

 Step 2: Run a SKI Sensor¶

-Please see Deploying SKI Sensors for instructions to launch a SKI Sensor.
+Please see SKI Sensor for instructions how to launch a SKI Sensor.
 A sample traffic generation script is provided in the section.
 You may generate traffic using the sample script or by any other means.

 Test Key Discovery¶

 Run a SKI Decryptor on the same node as the FastKey Buffer.
 Please see SKI Decryptor for instructions how to launch a SKI Decryptor.